EQAO Grade 6 - Everything You Need To Know As A Parent

 The practice tests also feature mixed math skills with questions that are a combination of all the math skills.

 Remember, giving your child the opportunity to prepare for the tests also helps them alleviate test-taking anxiety and helps them know ahead of time what to expect and anticipate on the test.
-Here’s what one customer said about the Gr.
-6 Math and Language Test Prep Guide (E-book): “The book is really valuable.
-I got this for my kid to help him prepare for EQAO.
-He started using it and found it very useful.”
+In fact, we offer a FREE Test-Taking Strategies Tips PDF to help kids prepare for tests.

 If you’d like more help preparing your child for EQAO Grade 6, you can also go to the EQAO website to see their Sample Test.
 Or, check out TVO Learn to see their free Grade 6 Language and Math resources.